algodesigner/genetic/README.md

 # EvolutionEngineTest: Promoting "dominant" genes

-`EvolutionEngineTest.testEvolution()` - Initialises and test the Evolution Engine.
+`EvolutionEngineTest.testEvolution()` - Initialises and runs the Evolution Engine.

 In this simple example, the fitness function promotes the "dominant" genes `0` and `1` and ingnores the "useless" `.` gene.